The Best Dog Food For Lhasa Apsos

 Probiotics and prebiotics

 Prebiotics and probiotics support your dog’s gut health and immune system.
-Prebiotics are fiber that feed good gut bacteria, while probiotics are live bacteria that colonize the gut.
+Prebiotics are fiber that feeds good gut bacteria, while probiotics are live bacteria that colonize the gut.
 You can buy them separately or in dog food.
 70% of your dog’s immune system is in their gut, so these are important for overall health.

 Vitamins and minerals